cliqz-oss/browser-f/mozilla-release/toolkit/components/telemetry/docs/data/main-ping.rst

 Limits for captured stacks are the same as for chromeHangs (see below).
 Furthermore:

 * the key length is limited to 50 characters,
-* keys are restricted to alpha-numeric characters and `-`.
+* keys are restricted to alphanumeric characters and `-`.

 The module names can contain unicode characters.